-Choosing the right grow light for a new marijuana growing project isn’t always easy; there are just so many things you need and things you want to consider when making a new purchase.
-So before you go out and buy your first grow lights you want to think about the lamp that’s best for what you want to do.
+Choosing the best t5 grow lights for a new marijuana growing project isn’t always easy; there are just so many things you need and things you want to consider when making a new purchase.
+So before you go out and buy your first t5 grow lights you want to think about the lamp that’s best for what you want to do.
 Hopefully this guide about T5 grow lights can help shed a little light on the topic.

 First, what exactly are T5 grow lights anyway?
 T5 is a size designation for fluorescent grow lights.
 They are “T” for “tubular” and “5” for 5/8-inch in diameter.
 They can be a variety of lengths, like 2 feet or 4 feet long.
 Their fixtures might weigh anywhere from under 10 to over 30 pounds.
 Most of the time the ballast is part of the lamp fixture so you don’t need to find a place for it somewhere else.